All tools

 ~8.0

-The 7-to-1 dog years rule has been wrong for decades.
-A 2019 UC San Diego study found that dogs age much faster early in life and slower later, following a logarithmic curve: human_age ≈ 16 × ln(dog_age) + 31.
-We apply that formula and adjust slightly for breed size, since smaller dogs live notably longer than giants.
+The 7-to-1 rule has been wrong for decades.
+A 2019 UC San Diego study found that dogs age much faster early in life and slow down later, following a logarithmic curve.
+The formula is human_age = 16 × ln(dog_age) + 31.
+This calculator uses that and adjusts for breed size.

 1. Enter your dog's age in years (decimals are fine for puppies).

-2. Pick the rough size category — small, medium, large, or giant.
+2. Pick the size category: small, medium, large, or giant.

 FAQ